Considering Military Adoption? Eight Things Service Families Should Know

 - Getting health insurance.
 Children are automatically covered under TRICARE, but after a certain amount of time—the time period varies based on your TRICARE plan—the parent must submit an enrollment application to maintain coverage.

 - Getting a tax credit.
-Families adopting a child may qualify for a tax credit (up to $13,400 in 2015) to help offset adoption costs.
-If you can't use all the credit in one year, it may be carried forward.
+Families adopting a child may qualify for a tax credit (up to $14,080 in 2019 per child) to help offset adoption costs.
+If you can't use all the credit in one year, it may be carried forward for up to 5 years.

 Whether you’re just starting to think about adoption or have completed it and have any questions, you can depend on Military OneSource.
-Call, click and connect with us, 24/7/365.
+Call 800-342-9647 for 24/7 help.
+OCONUS/International?
+Click here for calling options.
+Or live chat to schedule a consultation with a Military OneSource consultant.